 Customer experience is paramount.
-Get it right and reap the rewards of raving fans.
-Get it wrong and the consequences could be dire.
+Get it right and reap the rewards of raving fans – an effective customer experience strategy can improve your customer loyalty and increase a potential customer’s interest in your brand.
+Get it wrong, however, and the consequences could be dire.

 A Walker study found that at the end of 2020, customer experience will overtake price and product as the key brand differentiator5.
 Further, 86% of buyers are willing to pay more for a great customer experience6.
 For instance, a personalized experience is a unique way to create a great shopping experience for customers.